argonautproject/cgm/input/pagecontent/index.md

 3. The user shares the SHLink with the intended recipient(s), who use a SHLink Receiver to periodically access the shared data and stay up-to-date over time.

 4. The shared data conforms to the CGM Data Submission profiles, promoting interoperability and accessibility across different systems and platforms.

+### Note on LOINC Codes

+This IG aims to use LOINC codes for all Observations and DiagnosticReports.
+However, LOINC does not currently define codes for all required concepts.
+We have therefore established the following approach:

+* **Temporary CodeSystem:** [CodeSystem/cgm-summary-codes-temporary](CodeSystem-cgm-summary-codes-temporary.html) represents all 14 concepts used by our resources.
+Resource instances include these temporary codes + (whenever possible) equivalent LOINC codes.
+* **ConceptMap:** [ConceptMap/CGMSummaryToLoinc](ConceptMap-CGMSummaryToLoinc.html) provides mappings between the temporary CodeSystem and existing LOINC codes (for the 3 concepts with available codes).
+* **Deprecation Planning:** We will deprecate this CodeSystem when LOINC support exists for the required concepts.